gamesbook/protograf/docs/source/customised_text.rst

         that font.

-      The last HTML text shows how the rectangular "block" that forms the text boundary can itself be styled by using the various *block_* properties.
+      The last HTML text shows how the rectangular "block" that forms the text boundary can itself be styled by using the various *box_* properties.

 ===== ======